CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

 {{<tab "NetQ CLI">}}

-To view the switches and hosts with the most LLDP alarms and informational events, run the `netq show events` command with the `type` option set to *lldp*, and optionally the `between` option set to display the events within a given time range.
+To view the switches and hosts with the most LLDP events, run the `netq show events` command with the `message_type` option set to *lldp*, and optionally the `between` option set to display the events within a given time range.
 Count the events associated with each switch.

 This example shows that no LLDP events have occurred in the last 24 hours.

 ```
-cumulus@switch:~$ netq show events type lldp
+cumulus@switch:~$ netq show events message_type lldp
 No matching event records found
 ```

 This example shows all LLDP events between now and 30 days ago, a total of 21 info events.

 ```
-cumulus@switch:~$ netq show events type lldp between now and 30d
+cumulus@switch:~$ netq show events message_type lldp between now and 30d
 Matching events records:
 Hostname          Message Type             Severity         Message                             Timestamp
 ----------------- ------------------------ ---------------- ----------------------------------- -------------------------